 One popular way to determine the number of clusters is the so-called gap statistic (Tibshirani et al., 2001).
 Basically, it compares the logarithm of the empirical within-cluster dissimilarity and the corresponding one for uniformly distributed data, which is a distribution with no obvious clustering.

-The hierarchical clustering can be used to reorder the items in the correlation matrix so that similar assets (i.e., items that cluster early) are placed closer to each other, whereas dissimilar assets are placed far apart.
+Hierarchical clustering can be used to reorder the items in the correlation matrix so that similar assets (i.e., items that cluster early) are placed closer to each other, whereas dissimilar assets are placed far apart.
 This is called matrix seriation or matrix quasi-diagonalization and it is a very old statistical technique used to rearrange the data to show the inherent clusters clearly.
 This rearranges the original correlation matrix of assets into a quasi-diagonal correlation matrix, revealing similar assets as blocks along the main diagonal, whereas the correlation matrix of the original randomly ordered items presents no visual pattern.

-To illustrate this process, Figure 12.3 shows the heatmaps of the original correlation matrix (with randomly ordered stocks) and the quasi-diagonal version (i.e., after a reordering of the stocks to visualize better the correlated stocks along the diagonal blocks) based on the hierarchical clustering (using single linkage).
+To illustrate this process, Figure 12.3 shows the heatmaps of the original correlation matrix (with randomly ordered stocks) and the quasi-diagonal version (i.e., after a reordering of the stocks to better visualize the correlated stocks along the diagonal blocks) based on the hierarchical clustering (using single linkage).
 From the quasi-digonal correlation matrix one can clearly identify four clusters, which can also be observed in the dendrograms in Figure 12.2.

 Effect of seriation in the correlation matrix of S\&P 500 stocks.